ignacio-hernani/secret-sync-vault/Readme.md

 1. Created a secret sync destination in Azure by configuring Vault to communicate with Azure Key Vault.
 2. Created a secret in Vault and synced it to Azure Key Vault using Secrets Sync.
 3. Updated the secret in Vault and showcased quick sync to Azure Key Vault.
-By centralizing secrets in Vault, organizations can enhance security controls, streamline secret rotation, and simplify secret access across different platforms and services.
+By centralizing secrets in Vault, customers can enhance security controls, streamline secret rotation, and simplify secret access across different platforms and services.